Xre0uS/KiD/rpc.md

 1. Shell Needed Requires Admin Privilege.
 2. Powershell MUST be Used !
-3. You will need the password of the Desktop you are connecting to.
+3. You will need the password of the Desktop you are connecting to save time.

 ## Here are the Steps